 See a description of each of these closely-related breeds.

 Reporting Pit Bull Owners

-If you are aware of the address that a Pit Bull dog is being kept, contact Animal Services at 305-884-1101, or e-mail us.
+If you are aware of the address that a Pit Bull dog is being kept, contact Animal Services at 311, or email us.

 You may leave your information or remain anonymous.
 Your concerns will be forwarded to the proper investigator for action.
 However, all government emails are subject to public records requests.
-To remain anonymous, complaints can be called in to 3-1-1 or mailed to Animal Services at the address below.
+To remain anonymous, complaints can be mailed to Animal Services at the address below.

 Pit Bull Investigations

 Pit bull investigations are only conducted on dogs whose owner's address is known.
 Investigations take approximately 30 business days.

 - If the address of the owner is not known, the complaint will be classified as a stray dog complaint.